darkwings/event-sourced-kstream/README.md

 # Event-Sourced KStream,

-This is the companion code of my talk at Kafka Summit London 2019, called "The source of truth... twice", updated to
+This is the companion code of the talk I gave at Kafka Summit London 2019, called "The source of truth... twice", updated to
 - Most recent versions of Kafka/Confluent libraries
 - Commands as messages published on a dedicated topic.